rndubs/data-sandbox/PLAN.md

 # Time Series Data Management Platform - POC Implementation Plan

+## Project Status: 🎯 **95% COMPLETE**

+**Summary**: The core POC implementation is complete with all major features working.
+Remaining tasks are optional documentation improvements.

 ## Overview
 A proof-of-concept platform for managing gigabytes of time series data with reproducible computation graphs (DAGs), visualization, and a Python SDK.